Vincent-Omondi/stylize/README.md

 ## Implementation details

-ASCII Art Web is designed to provide users with a simple yet powerful tool for creating ASCII art from text input.
-It utilizes a set of ASCII characters to represent text in a visually appealing manner.
-The project consists of three main components:
+The project consists of the following components:

 - **main.go**: The entry point of the program, responsible for creating local server on port 8080 and routing URL paths.
 - **loadascii.go**: A package that handles the loading of ASCII characters from file.